MarkBrezina/Ctrl-Alt-DefeatTheMarket/Round 2/README.md

 **Implementing the Bid:**
 To participate in the MAF auction, incorporate the bid() function into your Trader class.
 Note that this function is unique to Round 2; it is ignored in all other rounds and during the manual "Test Run" phase.

+**Game Theory Tip:** You don't need to be the highest bidder to win; you just need to be in the top half.
+Placing an excessively high bid guarantees access but eats into your final PnL.
+The goal is to find the "Goldilocks" bid that clears the median without overpaying.

 # Algorithmic challenge
 The 2nd round continues the 1st round, with the same assets, but with a new mechanism, the bid mechanism that was left in on the standard trader function.
 We are now posed with the problem